perfood/capacitor-healthkit/README.md

 const { CapacitorHealthkit } = Plugins;
 ```

-and then you can create async functions for example like this :
+and then you can create async functions for example like this:

 ```
 async queryHKitSampleType(sampleName: string) {